 But satisfaction is relative.
 As leading technology brands, such as Apple, Amazon, or Google, have become the gold standard for digital engagement, many consumers now have a stronger emotional connection with these brands than they have with their primary banks, as we will see in the subsequent sections in the report.
 If banks want to keep up, they have to engineer the digital experience they offer to make these emotional connections, which, ultimately, could translate into sticky interactions and more profitable customers.

 The Deloitte Center for Financial Services surveyed 17,100 banking consumers across 17 countries in May 2018 to measure the current state of banks’ digital engagement.
 We asked respondents how frequently they use different channels and services, with an eye on digital transactions.
 We also captured consumers’ expectations and perceptions of digital banking capabilities, and the likelihood of using additional digital banking services in the future.
+(See interactive for more information and a breakdown of results by country.)

 The survey results support Deloitte’s belief that restructuring organizations around different stages of customer interaction will be the next frontier for digital banking.
 Specifically, this will require integrating digital services across five stages—adoption, consideration, application, onboarding, and servicing—to drive holistic engagement.
 We believe the results clearly show that banks need to expand their focus beyond increasing and enhancing digital service offerings to transform themselves into truly effective digital organizations.